simplic/documentation/support/SimplicStudio/Grid/hirachical_grid.md

 **Create a hierarchical grid**

 At the beginning a Simplic-Grid must be created.
 The grid can access the parameter of the overlying grid.
-The syntax for this is: `:<Name>'.
+The syntax for this is: `:<Name>`.
 Example: `:OrganizationContactId`.

 A complete statement looks like this: